 The tour was informative and took us through some lovely parts of the inside of the castle (unfortunately, no photos are allowed).
 The castle remains in it’s natural state as it avoided destruction over the centuries through various mechanisms.
 The tour is a bit short but is well worth the €8.
 We spent the rest of the time drinking more wine and walking around the castle grounds.
 By 6:00pm, most people had left the castle and we went outside to take some photos of the castle!

-When to visit the Burg Eltz castle
+Best time of year to visit the Burg Eltz castle

 The castle is open year round with visiting hours from 9:30am to 5:30pm.
 It can be visited year round and there’s no bad time to come.
 Each season will provide a different picture and I fully plan to revisit in the fall with the changing leaves as well as the winter for the prospect of seeing this castle covered in snow!